antonio-paulino/yamlify/benchmark-results.md

 This slight decrease in relative performance for the Reflect parser can be attributed to the increased complexity of the Student class compared to the Savings Account class.
 The Student class has a nested Address class property and a list of instances of the Grade class, which requires additional parser calls and instantiation steps.

-These additional steps result in slight decrease in performance for the reflect parser, which relies on reflection for instantiation through the constructor `callBy()` method.
+These additional steps result in a slight decrease in performance for the reflect parser, which relies on reflection for instantiation through the constructor `callBy()` method.

 ### Conclusion